manuel-russello/ICp-banking-microservices/README.md

 1. Install **Node.js**, **NPM**, and the **Git CLI**

-2. Make sure the app is working: (TO MOVE TO STEP 1?)
-    - Launch a terminal.
+2. Launch a terminal.
 Go to your repository root folder:

     `cd YOUR_REPOSITORY_NAME`